-That’s why AMAPCEO has recently negotiated the addition of reskilling—a new option that enhances your job security by increasing redeployment, retention, and mobility opportunities for members across the OPS.
-It is over and above the strong measures in your Collective Agreement, all designed to make layoffs an absolute last resort.
+That’s why AMAPCEO enshrined reskilling—an option that enhances your job security by increasing redeployment, retention, and mobility opportunities for members across the OPS—into your Collective Agreement as an additional measure designed to avoid involuntary job loss.

 These measures and provisions, and one-on-one assistance along the way, are important advantages of being a unionized professional.

 As always, if you are experiencing medical or emotional distress, please connect with your medical practitioner or with the Employee and Family Assistance Program (EFAP).